 6.5 Trainers will monitor the work submitted by the students to detect any occurrence of Academic Misconduct

-6.6 Students who have engaged in Academic Misconduct will be given an opportunity to explain their behavior to the MADC.
-The MADC will attempt to ascertain if any plagiarism was intentional or unintentional.
+6.6 Students who have engaged in Academic Misconduct will be given an opportunity to explain their behavior to the Training and Academic Development Manager, The Training and Academic Development Manager, will attempt to ascertain if any plagiarism was intentional or unintentional.

 6.7 Academic penalties may apply whether or not the Academic Misconduct was intentional.
 However, the Institute would only suspend a student in exceptional circumstances if the Academic Misconduct was unintentional.
 An example may be if the student has a history of Academic Misconduct.

-6.8 Academic Misconduct is regarded as student misbehaviour for the purposes of the Deferral of commencement, Suspension of studies and Cancellation of enrolment Policy.
+6.8 Academic Misconduct is regarded as student misbehavior for the purposes of the Deferral of commencement, Suspension of studies and Cancellation of enrolment Policy.

 7.0 Procedure Contents

-7.1 When an allegation of academic misconduct is made against a student by a trainer or other source, the Training Manager will assess the allegation and take action within 10 working days.
+7.1 When an allegation of academic misconduct is made against a student by a trainer or other source, the Training and Academic Development Manager, will assess the allegation and take action within 10 working days.

-7.2 The MADC will within 10 working days:
+7.2 The Training and Academic Development Manager or the Student Services Coordinator will within 10 working days:

-notify student of the allegation and request a response respond to the student in writing
+notify student of the allegation and request a response from the student in writing

 meet with the student (in person or via email) and